The Ultimate Cruise Packing List for Families (With Printable Checklist)

 Must-Have Gear for Different Destinations

-The right gear on a cruise vacation can make or break your trip.
-One family forgot waterproof shoes for an Alaskan cruise and spent hours drying soaked sneakers.
-Another didn’t realize how much of a pest mosquitoes can be in the Caribbean.
-Avoid such hassles by preparing for your destination.
+Packing the right gear can make or break your trip.
+One family forgot waterproof shoes for an Alaskan cruise, spending hours drying soaked sneakers.
+Another underestimated mosquitoes in the Caribbean.
+Avoid these mistakes by prepping for your destination:

 • Warm destinations: Sunscreen, wide-brim hats, water shoes